General Terms and Conditions (Consumer)

 - Email: complaints@redoute.co.uk

-If you have a problem with your La Redoute Credit Account or policy, please try to resolve it with us first.
-If you are not happy with our handling of your complaint or our decision, you may be able to complain to the Financial Ombudsman Service (FOS) but FOS will only consider your complaint if you have given us the opportunity to resolve it.
-The FOS is a free, independent service for settling disputes between financial businesses and their customers.
+If you have a problem with your La Redoute credit account (e.g. an LRPay account) or policy, please try to resolve it with us first.
+If you’re not happy with our handling of your complaint or our decision, you may be able to complain to the Financial Ombudsman Service (FOS) but FOS will only consider your complaint if you’ve given us the chance to resolve it.
+FOS is a free, independent service for settling disputes between financial businesses and their customers.
 FOS can deal with complaints about a wide range of financial issues, including the sale of insurance.
 Their details are as follows:

 - Post: Financial Ombudsman Service, Exchange Tower, London E14 9SR